-The Jardin Home reflects Aditya’s desired contemporary style.
+The Jardin Home interior design reflects Aditya’s desired contemporary style.
 The colour scheme of the home is a partnership of neutral and monochromatic palettes, while the material spectrum swings between metal, marble, and wood, and put together, there’s a sense of calm and well-being throughout.
 Colours such as whites, beiges, and greys have been incorporated throughout, with hints of blue and green through furniture and plants.
 The designers modified the layout of the home a little by converting it from a four bedroom to a three bedroom.
 Vaastu Shastra was another important guiding principal, which Aditya’s mother wanted to be integrated right from the planning stage.
 The entire façade of the home is paneled with mirrors and the designers added various smaller elements to make the home Vaastu compliant.

 The combination of distinct elements such as coffee tables from Gulmohar Lane, and furniture crafted in metal, marble, and wood, creates an interplay of textures within the living room.

 The parents’ bedroom is driven by the design brief of a welcoming feel.
 The panelling behind the bed offsets the white rattan furniture.

 A nature-inspired design approach has been defined by incorporating shades of blue and green.
 The natural blend of neutral and monochromatic palettes exudes a sense of calmness and well-being within the home.